expfactory/expfactory/docs/pages/2-usage.md

 If you stop the container, and the data will persist on the host.
 If you didn't mount to the host, then stopping the container means losing the data.

 **How do I read it?**
-For detailed information about how to read json strings (whether from file or database) see below.
+For detailed information about how to read json strings (whether from file or database) see further down this page.
 For a filesystem save, the data is saved to a json object, regardless of the string output produced by the experiment.
 This means that you can load the data as json, and then look at the `data` key to find the result saved by the particular experiment.
 Typically you will find another string saved as json, but it could be the case that some experiments do this differently.

 ## sqlite3